-Here are 5 things that can easily make a narcissist panic.
+Here are five things that make a narcissist panic.

 - Defeat: Nobody likes to be defeated but narcissists dread it.
 Even a small defeat like losing in an argument is unacceptable for some narcissists.
 Try to debate with them on a subject you understand well, and you will notice how they can deflect the subject when they start to sense defeat.

 - Criticism: Narcissists believe that they are perfect, criticising them proves this pseudo-fact wrong.
 Criticism is not only unacceptable but it can also bring very bad consequences in the process of denying it.
 Criticising a narcissist in a situation that they are not able to defend themselves would really terrify them.
 Criticism hurts them most when it touches an already existing insecurity.